by Vince Kuraitis JD, MBA and David C. Kibbe MD, MBA

 abovethe crowd.com; January 5, 2010

-Table of contents for Is HITECH Working?
+Table of contents for the series--Is HITECH Working?

 - Is HITECH Working?
 7 Observations Mom Could Understand

 - Is HITECH Working? #1: Hospitals are grumbling but are playing in the game; success is not guaranteed.

 - Is HITECH Working? #2: Key physicians will sit on the sidelines (at least for now).